physics-paul/MLFinalProject/index.md

 |<a href="url"><img src="https://raw.githubusercontent.com/cfletcher33/MLFinalProject/master/XGBoostFeatureImportances.png" align="center" height="315" width="315" ></a>| <a href="url"><img src="https://raw.githubusercontent.com/cfletcher33/MLFinalProject/master/PCAXGBFeatureImport.png" align="center" height="315" width="315" ></a>|

 # Performance Evalaution
 For the Kaggle competition they evaluated performance by calculating the weighted mean absolute error using the weight column mentioned previously.
 We apply the same method to evaluate our models, and therefore can compare our performance to the competition leaderboard.
+We can see that the models running without PCA significantly outperformed the models that were running with PCA.
+This is due to the fact that PCA destroys the slight nuances in the data that have the potential for great predictive power.

+Based on our performance below, the Extreme Gradient Boosted Random Forest wihtout PCA was clearly the best model.
+If we were to enter this model into the Kaggle competition we would have placed in 6th place.

 | Without PCA| With PCA|
 |---|---|